 1. The Master has knowledge of and insight in the current social developments and their social, policy and organizational contexts.
-He/she follows these and takes up a critically founded standpoint.
+The Master follows these and takes up a critically founded standpoint.

 2. The Master has knowledge of and insight in the relevant theories for social work as independent knowledge and action domain.
 The Master applies these theories at the relational and structural level of actions in (urban) social work practices and reflects on this.

 3. The Master can build a founded argument on how social work contributes to social justice.